harmony-one/h/progress/theo-perisic.md

+2025-09-12 Fri: Started base network pyhton script to track target wallet behavior.
+Operations for Lend contracts, and reviewed Infrastrucrure DAO.
+Made changes to upcoming governance release, correcting 50%+1 and 66.67% to be quorum and approval rate, respectively, matching most recent documentation.

+2025-09-11 Thu: Sharing insights with team, sync with Li, Artem, Frank, Rika.
+Added target wallet contracts found on [Nansen](https://www.nansen.ai/) for increasing and removing liquidity to track behavior.

+2025-09-10 Wed: Added details to master product requirement document, answering clarifying questions from Artem.
+Continued dive into [Nansen AI](https://www.nansen.ai/).
+Insight: trace shows "multicall" and "increaseLiquidity" are only actions target wallet takes, proving positions are already open, and only liquidity is flowing, multi-position strategy of 100-tick positions.
+Distribution is not shown, the missing piece is seeing how the 99.9% liquidity of the wallet is being used every few minutes.

 2025-09-09 Tue: Sync with Rika on tasks and guidance for defi concepts, covered AMMs (automated money markets) and basics to understand strategies for maximizing gains.
 [Nansen AI research](https://www.nansen.ai/) into target wallets.
 Insight: live actions show target wallet removes and increases 99.9% of their liquidty every few minutes.

 2025-09-08 Mon: Deep research into defi [LP strategy resources](https://medium.com/@rilwanwild/dlmms-pioneering-the-future-of-decentralized-finance-abc4970d199a).
 Insights: found DLMM (Dynamic liquidity market makers) as strategy that models our target wallet behavior.